Dave Kielar felt like he had to pinch himself.

 Later in the week, he got photography lessons from Tim Romano, who is the co-editor of Angling Trade, and whose work has graced the pages of countless magazines, catalogs, websites and the like.
 Then, just to add to the experience, he got to listen to Kirk Deeter, editor of TROUT Magazine, editor-at-large at Field & Stream, celebrated author and co-editor of Angling Trade talk about how he might organize his fly box for a day on the water.

-This came after he got to spend some time gleaning insight from world-renowned fly fisher and artist Jeff Currier, whose fly fished and crafted some of the best artwork available about the discipline earned from visits to fishy water all over the planet.
+This came after he got to spend some time gleaning insight from world-renowned fly fisher and artist Jeff Currier, who has fly fished and crafted some of the best artwork available about the discipline earned from visits to fishy water all over the planet.

 And then he got one-on-one, on-the-water lessons from Todd Tanner, the award-winning fly-fishing writer and the founder of Conservation Hawks, the non-profit that works to raise awareness and spur action among sportsmen and women in the climate change arena.